 Every year Graham’s Master Blender, Charles Symington, tastes and asses all ageing wines in the Graham’s 1890 Lodge.
 On rare occasions he selects a truly exceptional wine for limited release.
 Over the previous years the 1961 Single Harvest had been developing particularly well.
 Charles decided to taste all the remaining casks of this wine, all of which were outstanding, but there were three that were truly exceptional.
 He had unearthed a well-kept treasure which had been maturing under the watchful eye of his father.

-Graham's 1961 Single Harvest Tawny is a special bottling of only three casks from the 1961 harvest, each cask producing just 712 hand numbered bottles.
+Graham’s 1961 Single Harvest is a special bottling of only three casks producing hand numbered bottles.

 Recognising the 1969 wine as truly outstanding, Charles Symington, Head of Winemaking at Graham's, selected it for a limited release.

 Graham's 1969 Single Harvest is a special bottling of only six casks from the 1969 harvest, each cask producing just 712 numbered bottles.
 Charles tasted each of the 21 casks of 1969 Port still maturing in Graham's lodge and selected the six he deemed exceptional.